Melisende of Jerusalem: Rupture with Baldwin III

-The dispute with the Church over the appointment of Melisende's chancellor, Ralph, to the see of Tyre reached its peak by 1149 and became a serious issue for the queen as the rift grew between her and Baldwin.
-To retain the Church as an ally, she either dismissed Ralph from the chancery or forced him to resign.
+The dispute with the church over the appointment of Melisende's chancellor, Ralph, to the see of Tyre reached its peak by 1149 and became a serious issue for the queen as a rift also grew between her and Baldwin.
+To retain the church as an ally, she either dismissed Ralph from the chancery or forced him to resign.
 She could not appoint a new chancellor without her co-ruler's consent, however, and the chancery thus collapsed.
 Mother and son henceforth employed separate scribes, which avoided an open break in their co-reign, but marked an unprecedented division of royal power.

 The death of her trusted and most important vassal, Elinand, prince of Galilee, around 1149 was a setback for Melisende.
 After the capture of the count of Edessa by Zengid troops in 1150, Baldwin summoned the lords to march with him to Antioch, but those loyal to Melisende refused.
-This was, in Mayer's mind, the queen's attempt to prevent Baldwin from achieving any military success, and specifically from fulfilling the traditional role of the kings of Jerusalem in protecting the northern crusader states.
-Baldwin went anyway with the small force he could muster.
+This was, in Mayer's opinion, the queen's attempt to prevent Baldwin from achieving military success and fulfilling the traditional role of the kings of Jerusalem in protecting the northern crusader states.
+Baldwin proceeded, with only the small force he could muster.

-From 1150 Melisende was preparing for a showdown with Baldwin: she set up her own administrative machinery and gathered the lords loyal to her.
-In 1150 she procured for her cousin and constable, Manasses, the hand of Helvis of Ramla, widow of her supporter Barisan of Ibelin.
+From 1150, Melisende was apparently preparing for a showdown with Baldwin: she set up her own administrative machinery and gathered the lords loyal to her.
+In 1150, she procured for her cousin and constable, Manasses, the hand of Helvis of Ramla, widow of her supporter Barisan of Ibelin.
 This angered Barisan's sons, Hugh, Baldwin, and Balian, because it led to them losing land in Ramla.
 Baldwin, for his part, held Manasses responsible for his estrangement from his mother.
 Melisende further consolidated her position against Baldwin in 1151 when she made her younger son, Amalric, count of Jaffa.
-He became her most important partisan besides the Church.
-The same year, the queen ordered the demolition of a mill at Jerusalem's Jaffa Gate to ease traffic congestion, and in 1152 hired Arabs from al-Bireh to rebuild the market and stalls along the Street of Bad Cooking; This was probably an attempt to win the support of the citizenry in addition to that of the nobles and the clergy.
+He became her most important partisan besides the church.
+The same year, the queen ordered the demolition of a mill at Jerusalem's Jaffa Gate to ease traffic congestion, and in 1152, hired Arabs from al-Bireh to rebuild the market and stalls along the Street of Bad Cooking.
+This was probably an attempt to win the support of the citizenry in addition to that of the nobles and clergy.